Things That Just Work

 Radios

-• Icom ID-51 - an excellent dual band/dual receive handheld that also does D-STAR.
+• Icom ID-52 - an excellent dual band/dual receive handheld that also does D-STAR.
 One of the few radios made today that just feels good in the hand

 • Yaesu VX-6R - reliable as a brick.
 Period

 • Icom 7300 - Icom's entry level SDR HF radio, and the radio has re-defined the concept of 'entry level'.
 The radio is simply amazing.
-I've been running mine almost every day for almost three years, mainly on MARS frequencies.
+I've been running mine almost every day for almost five years, mainly on MARS and SHARES frequencies.
 It's an elegant workhorse

 Headsets